How to clean your white leather horse tack.

 - Be sure to check your saddle or bridle manufacturer in case they have cleaning instructions.
 Also, be sure to test any cleaning tip on a hidden part of tack, just in case it doesn’t work out so well.

 Keep your white leather accented tack super bright with these cleaning tips:

 So fancy….let’s keep it that way!

 - Keep the leather conditioned.
 When leather gets dry, it cracks.
-When it’s cracked, dirt has a lovely rent free home.
+When it’s cracked, dirt has a lovely rent-free home.
 Start the conditioning routine as soon as you get the bridle so the leather can soften and become more supple.
 Be careful with oils, they can sometimes darken leather.
-A balsam may be your best bet for the white parts of your horse’s tack.
+A lederbalsam may be your best bet for the white parts of your horse’s tack.

-- Clean after each use.
+- Clean your tack after each use.
 I like to wipe with a damp towel or washcloth to get the dirt and sweat off right away.

 - Now you can clean with your regular tack soap and/or conditioner.